-1) Make sure you have a valid, signed, passport with at least 4 empty pages & 6 months of validity.
-Official application forms & instructions are available at your local post office and online at www.travel.state.gov.

-2) Get a set of (4) identical passport-type photographs for each traveler (2 to send with your visa application, and 2 to bring with you to Congo).

-3) Send your proposed travel plans (complete itinerary please) to Congo Field Leader.

-4) Once the proposed itinerary is approved, tickets can be purchased, and a copy of your final itinerary sent to Congo Field Leader.

-5) The Congo Field Leader will then send you an official letter of invitation.
+- 1) Make sure you have a valid, signed, passport with at least 4 empty pages & 6 months of validity.
+Official application forms & instructions are available at your local post office and online at www.travel.state.gov. - 2) Get a set of (4) identical passport-type photographs for each traveler (2 to send with your visa application, and 2 to bring with you to Congo). - 3) Send your proposed travel plans (complete itinerary please) to the Medical Director. - 4) Once the proposed itinerary is approved, tickets can be purchased, and a copy of your final itinerary sent to the Medical Director. - 5) The Medical Director will then send you an official letter of invitation. - 6) Obtain a copy of the visa application for each traveler from the Visitor Info page. - 7) Fill out the visa application form, making the following entries where requested:

-- 6) Obtain a copy of the visa application for each traveler from the Visitor Info page. - 7) Fill out the visa application form, making the following entries where requested: Type of visa and period of stay: ordinaire, entrées multiples, 3 mois Purpose of journey, in detail: To serve as a volunteer at l'Hôpital Evangélique "Le Pionnier" à Impfondo.
+Type of visa and period of stay: ordinaire, entrées multiples, 3 mois

+Purpose of journey, in detail: To serve as a volunteer at l'Hôpital Evangélique

+"Le Pionnier" à Impfondo.